DocumentationBook/SphinxDocumentation/research/sphinx/build_phases/index.rst

    When the called method completes, the ``app.build`` method cleans up the build environment and prints the summary results of all the phases.

 #.
-Call the ``app.build.build_update`` method that initiates the collection of source data and starts
+Call the ``app.builder.build_update`` method that initiates the collection of source data and starts
    the build orchestration method.
-It calls ``app.build.get_outdated_docs`` method to get a list of updated source documents and then ``app.build.build`` to update the corresponding targeted documents.
+It calls ``app.builder.get_outdated_docs`` method to get a list of updated source documents and then ``app.builder.build`` to update the corresponding targeted documents.

 #.
-Call the ``app.build.get_outdated_docs`` method to get a list of outdated documents, which are those that
+Call the ``app.builder.get_outdated_docs`` method to get a list of outdated documents, which are those that
    depend on the updated documents.
    It returns a generator of the discovered source files, so that the ``to_build`` variable will yield source file paths similar to this::